-“Vitamin D is important for bone health as we have realized more over the years,” says Dr. Pilkinton.
-“Women get their peak bone mineral density in their late 20s and early 30s.
-We need to keep our bones strong before menopause occurs.”
+An essential part of your diet in your 40s is getting enough Vitamin D. Vitamin D is important for bone health.
+Women get their peak bone mineral density in their late 20s and early 30s.
+We need to keep our bones strong before menopause occurs.

-Get Ready for Menopause
+Get ready for menopause

 As a woman gears up for menopause, it can feel like stepping into the unknown.
 It is not abnormal to transition into menopause in the 40s, although the average age is 51.
 Remember, menopause does not happen overnight.